newrelic/nr1-account-maturity/docs/guide/index.md

 Whether you click `Save and run` or `Run`, you will end up on the **View Summary Page**, presented with the scored results.

+**Note** - views are capped at 50k entities.
+If you have a view that exceeds this target, you will need to apply additional filters to reduce the number of scoped entities.
+This cap is in place to ensure performance and stability.

 ### View Summary Page

 The summary page presents the overall score results - either a transient score or a score snapshot - for a View configuration.
 Let’s walk through this page in detail.